KristinaMacias/KristinaMacias/README.md

 - 🌱 I’m currently learning **Java, Springboot, SQL**

-- 💬 Ask me about **my experience as a front end developor and mentor**
+- 💬 Ask me about **my experience as a front-end developer and mentor**

 - 📫 How to reach me **kristina@kristinamacias.com**